Jan Verbesselt, Loïc Dutrieux and Dainius Masiliūnas

 plot(adm_geom[adm$NAME_1 == "Tarlac"])

 Try to understand the code below, and let us know if you have questions.
-Feel free to use this code as an example and use this for exercise 3.
+Feel free to use this code as an example for exercise 5.

 mar <- adm_geom[adm$NAME_1 == "Marinduque"]